chrismihm-ms/AVDQuickLinks/Modern Management and Intune.md

 # General AVD Info
-Below is a collection of links that provide guidance on Azure Virtual Desktop .......
+Below is a collection of links that provide guidance on Azure Virtual Desktop modern management with Intune.

 - [Using Azure Virtual Desktop single-session with Microsoft Intune | Microsoft Learn](https://learn.microsoft.com/en-us/mem/intune/fundamentals/azure-virtual-desktop)